-If you eat fish regularly, you may have a lower risk of developing heart disease, notes the American Heart Association, which recommends consuming at least two 3.5-ounce servings of fish, like catfish, each week.
+The American Heart Association recommends consuming at least two 3.5-ounce servings of fish, like catfish, each week.
 Choose catfish farmed in the United States whenever possible, as farmed catfish is harvested in an environmentally friendly manner and is low in contaminants such as mercury.

-Catfish does not contain any carbohydrates, but it is dense with protein: Approximately 53 percent of the total caloric content of a 3-ounce serving of cooked catfish -- about 63 calories -- is contributed by protein.
-Consuming 3 ounces of catfish supplies you with 15.7 grams of protein.
+Catfish does not contain any carbohydrates, but there is a good amount of protein in catfish.
+Approximately 50 percent of the total caloric content of a 3-ounce serving of cooked catfish is contributed by protein.
+Consuming 3 ounces of catfish supplies you with 16.3 grams of protein.

 Healthy Preparation Suggestions

 Drizzle the fish with a mono- or polyunsaturated oil like olive or canola oil and choose low-sodium seasoning options such as fresh herbs, spices or lemon juice to avoid consuming too much salt.
 Pair catfish with cooked whole grains like brown rice or couscous, steamed fresh vegetables and a leafy green salad.

 - American Heart Association: "Fish and Omega-3 Fatty Acids"

 - University of Maryland Medical Center: Omega-3 fatty acids